This post may contain affiliate links. Read my whole disclosure here.

 Inside: Helping children with anxiety is not easy.
 But there are some phrases that can really ease their intense feelings and make them feel better.
 And they can truly make a difference!

 When my son was almost 3 years old, he received a wonderful gift from one of our friends: a big toy truck with lights and sounds that was moving on its own.
 He was so happy when he saw that big box and the red truck inside of it!

 As I was taking it out of the box and putting the batteries in, he ran all around the room, jumping of joy!

-When everything was ready he took the truck and started playing with it on the floor.
+When everything was ready, he took the truck and started playing with it on the floor.
 He was so enthusiastic about his new toy!
-Then, after some tours around the room with the truck, I told him that it can also move on its own.
+Then, after some tours around the room with the truck, I told him that it could also move on its own.

 I stopped the truck and sat next to him.

 “What happened?”, I asked.

 “I don’t like this truck anymore!”, he answered.

 “Are you afraid of the way it moves and sings?”